Advice and guidance on the health needs of migrant patients for healthcare practitioners.

 - Peginterferon alfa and ribavirin for the treatment of mild chronic hepatitis C

 - Interferon alfa (pegylated and non-pegylated) and ribavirin for the treatment of chronic hepatitis C

 Refer all patients with a positive HCV RNA result to a physician with specialist knowledge of the treatment of chronic hepatitis C.

-Treatment can successfully clear the virus in between 40 to 80% of patients overall.
+Treatment can successfully clear the virus in more than 90% of patients.
 Current injecting drug users and people who drink excess alcohol are not usually precluded from treatment.

 Prevention and control